-As the lodging industry evolves to include a wide range of entities, from individuals renting out space in their homes, to traditional hotels and bed and breakfasts, the Chamber supports a level playing field for all entities that provide lodging options to visitors, including Short-Term Online Rental Market companies.
-The legal and regulatory environment for this sector should provide for equal tax treatment, transparency and data sharing, adherence to local zoning and safety regulations, and compliance with business licensing.
+As the lodging industry evolves to include a wide range of entities, from individuals renting out space in their homes to traditional hotels and bed and breakfasts, the Chamber supports a level playing field for all entities that provide lodging options to visitors, including Short-Term Online Rental Market companies.
+This sector's legal and regulatory environment should provide for equal tax treatment, transparency and data sharing, adherence to local zoning and safety regulations, and compliance with business licensing.